-For electricity only plants, adding CO_2 capture decreases the efficiency (more coal consumed, less net electric power produced) and consequently increases the capital cost per kWh produced and the cost of electricity.
+For electricity only plants, adding CO2 capture decreases the efficiency (more coal consumed, less net electric power produced) and consequently increases

 Considering the co-production plants, the flexible plant (case 5) allows a wide variation of hydrogen/electricity production with a modest increase of the capital cost (1%) with respect to the fixed ratio plant (case 4).
-The maximum possible hydrogen production in the plants with CO_2 capture (case 3) is 372,400 Nm3/h vs. 200,800 Nm3/h of the fixed ratio co-production plant (case 4).
+The maximum possible hydrogen production in the plants with CO2 capture (case 3) is 372,400 Nm3/h vs. 200,800 Nm3/h of the fixed ratio co-production plant (case 4).

-IEA GHG Revision no.: Rev. 1

-Date: July 2007

-Hydrogen and Electricity Co-Production Section A Sheet: 16 of 18
+Revision no.: Rev. 1 IEA GHG July 2007 Date: Hydrogen and Electricity Co-Production Sheet: 16 of 18